 “Easy” Homemade Ice Cream Recipes

 How do you make homemade ice cream?
-There are actually a few ways to whip up this frozen treat in your kitchen.
+There are several ways to whip up this frozen treat in your kitchen.
 Here are a few methods you can try:

 How do you make ice cream without a machine?
 All you need are a couple of plastic resealable bags and classic ice cream ingredients.
 This recipe from Delish explains how to make ice cream with ice cubes and salt (along with half and half, sugar, and pure vanilla extract).